AgileVentures/av-static-website/source/blog_articles/2017-03-22-debugging-by-blog.html.markdown

 → git checkout features/vcr_cassettes
 ```

-although it gets more complicated if some files have already been added or committed.
+Although it does get more complicated than that if some files have already been added or committed.
 Then I run the working tests to generate the VCR and PuffingBilly cache files which show up in git status like so:

 ```
 [tansaku@Samuels-MBP:~/Documents/Github/AgileVentures/LocalSupport (133663043_add_reachskills_vol_ops)]$